PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 composition ``f ∘ g`` (sometimes known as the flow of time) can be chosen left to right (like the arrow in ``f:W→V``), right to left (like the composition order ``f ∘ g``, or the matrix product), bottom to top (quantum field theory convention) or top to bottom (quantum circuit convention).
-Throughout this manual, we stick to this latter convention (which is not very common in manuscripts on category theory):
+Throughout this manual, we stick to the top to bottom convention (which is not very common in manuscripts on category theory):

 ![composition](img/diagram_morphism.svg)